Milestone 4

 7. Demonstrate that there are no false positives

-1. Point unit 2 at the room lights and demonstrate that hits are not recorded
+1. Point Unit 2 at the room lights and demonstrate that no hits are detected

-2. Point unit 1 so that it misses the detector of unit 2.
-Pull the trigger and make sure that a hit is not recorded.
+3. Pull the trigger and make sure that a hit is not detected

 Repeat the process with the other unit.